szetong/WQU-Group-24/README.md

 2. Google Colab is used for this project

+3. Part of China A50 Securities is uploaded as Data.zip (This data is used for this study)

 - The first part of this study will be using Empirical Analysis focusing on Correlation coefficient to related to its stock price.

 - The second part of this study will be using Machine Learning Classification to predict the "Buy or "Sell" position based on Financial Ratio.